by Rachel Nicolson, Emily Turnbull, Dora Banyasz, Billy Hade and Lia Mikaelian · 8 April 2025

 Ensuring modern slavery compliance and good practice

-The Modern Slavery Act 2018 (MSA) is Australia's key piece of human rights-related reporting legislation.
+The Modern Slavery Act 2018 (Cth) (the MSA) is Australia's key piece of human rights-related reporting legislation.
 Boards play an important role in complying with this modern slavery reporting requirement, as they must approve and sign the company's modern slavery statement.

 The recommendations of the first statutory review of the MSA were released in May 2023, and sought to enhance Australia's approach to managing and reporting on modern slavery risks in companies' operations and supply chains.
-This included the recommendation of introducing mandatory due diligence (refer to our Insight for more details and see this section of the Guide for more details on Human Rights).
+This included the recommendation of introducing mandatory due diligence (refer to our Insight, and see this section of the Guide for more details on human rights).

 How is the company assessing and managing modern slavery risks in its operations and supply chain?